Seneca-ICTOER/ULI101/docs/landing-page.md

 Phoning may resolve the issue sooner.
 Be ready to specify the exact error message you received.

-You could also email the ITS  Service Desk at: servicedesk@senecacollege.ca
+You could also e-mail the ITS  Service Desk at: servicedesk@senecacollege.ca

 It's extremely helpful to take a full-desktop screenshot of your screen with the error message you received.
 Attach the image to your message when you contact the Service Desk through your MySeneca email.